harrisonlab/nano_diagnositcs/P_aphanis/P_aphanis_genome_raspberry.md

 #764853
 conda deactivate
 ```
+As we know that there is a contaminant fungus in the sample it needs to be decided whether or not to include any contigs unclassified by kraken2 in our final assembly.

-Following the removal of contaminant contigs, kraken2, BUSCO and quast analysis were performed again for the filtered assembly
+Following the removal of contaminant contigs, kraken2, BUSCO and quast analysis were performed again for the filtered assembly.
 ```bash
 screen -S kraken2
 srun -p himem  --mem 350G --pty bash